-- It is important to always use belts or retaining straps that are suitable and in a good condition. - Belts and retaining straps should be securely fastened to the fastening rings. - Objects in the luggage compartment that are unsecured could move suddenly and modify the handling of the vehicle. - Small light objects should also be fixed in place. - A child seat should never be secured with the fastening rings.
+- It is important to always use belts or retaining straps that are suitable and in a good condition. - Belts and retaining straps should be securely fastened to the fastening rings. - Objects in the luggage compartment that are unsecured could move suddenly and modify the handling of the vehicle. - Small light objects should also be fixed in place. - The maximum tensile load of the fastening ring for securing objects should never be exceeded. - A child seat should never be secured with the fastening rings.